gradle/gradle/design-docs/publication-model.md

 * Anything that is valid input to Project.file()
 * Any of the previous 3, together with a configuration closure that permits setting of classifier & extension
 * A map with 'file' entry, that is interpreted as per Project.file().
 Additional entries for 'name', 'type' and 'extension'.

+Configurations will be constructed with no value for 'visibility', 'description', 'transitive', or 'deprecated' attributes, and will inherit ivy defaults.
+The configuration 'extends' attribute is a string value, not validated.

+Artifacts will be constructed with no attribute for 'conf' unless explicitly specified.
+This allows them to inherit the default ('*') in ivy.xml or take the default value from the parent <publications/> element.

 ### Test cases